Top reasons parents need an Estate Plan

 To make sure your children get the most money possible by avoiding probate court

 If you are leaving money or assets to your children and you do not have an estate plan, your estate will have to go through the probate court process.
-I can help eliminate this process in a cost effective manner that will end up saving you and your children time and money.
+We can help eliminate this process in a cost effective manner that will end up saving you and your children time and money.

 To determine when your children should have total control of their inheritance

 If you do not have an estate plan and your children are minors two things could happen.
 First, the legal guardian who is appointed by the court could have total control of all the assets and use it as they see fit for your children.
 Second, your children could end up receiving a lump sum payment of your total estate at the age of 18 with no limitations.
+With an estate plan, you can set up exactly how you would want your children to receive their inheritance.

 Contact Us Today